Siemens Charger: Coaster

 In June 2018, the North County Transit District Board of Directors approved the purchase of five SC-44s for its San Diego-area Coaster commuter rail service, replacing five older F40PH locomotives.
 Deliveries began in August 2020 and are expected to conclude in the spring of 2021.
 Two additional units were approved in June 2019, and another two in September.
 These additional locomotives replaced two F59PHI locomotives and will allow for increased service levels.
 The first five locomotives entered revenue service on February 8, 2021.
 Two more units were approved in 2020, and the last four entered service in 2023.

 Exo

-In January 2022, Montreal's Exo ordered ten Siemens Chargers to update the fleet.
-They are planned to replace the aging F59PH locomotives.
+In January 2022, Montreal's Exo ordered ten Siemens Chargers to update their commuter rail fleet.
+They are planned to replace the aging F59PH locomotives and can haul ten double-deck passenger coaches instead of eight.

-The locomotives are designated as EC-42.
+The locomotives are designated as EC-42 and painted in black and silver livery.
+On November 18, 2024, the first unit was delivered and began tests around July 2025.
+The first locomotive, 1400, entered service on November 3, 2025.
+Locomotives are used on the Saint-Jérôme and Vaudreuil-Hudson lines with Bombardier and CRRC double-deck passenger coaches.
+The remaining locomotives will be gradually delivered throughout 2026.